 A High Tide Club member is anyone who has raised at least $5,000 as of the fundraising deadline.

 The College Cup is a fun challenge between the 6 different MUSC Colleges.
 The college that raises the most money will win the highly sought-after trophy!
-Don’t forget there is a student fundraising minimum of only $250 per route, so grab your friends and join us.
+So grab your friends and join us.

 A team is a great way for two or more individuals to share their LOWVELO experience and combine their fundraising efforts.
 In addition to individual rider profile pages, a separate team profile page allows you to highlight your team roster and your motivation for riding.
 Team members can share donations made to the team as a whole and/or share funds raised by individual members.
 Funds may only be shared with fellow team members at the end of the fundraising period.